CelineZhou99/DunDunDungeon/README.md

 Enjoy interacting with unique NPCs, slaying monsters, leveling up, discovering secret rooms, and collecting coins.

 ## Installation instructions
 1. Download the Setup file.
+(NOTE: windows setup only)
 2. Open up the file and follow the download instructions.
 3. Enjoy :3